academic-templates/tex-poster-template/README.md

 You may also like these:

 - [TeX Book Template](https://github.com/dhondta/tex-book-template): A template for writing a nice book with LaTeX.
+- [TeX Cheat Sheet Template](https://github.com/dhondta/tex-cheat-sheet-template): A template for creating a nice cheat sheet with LaTeX.
 - [TeX Course Index Template](https://github.com/dhondta/tex-course-index-template): A template for writing a condensed course index leveraging LaTeX indexing.
 - [TeX Master Thesis Template](https://github.com/dhondta/tex-master-thesis-template): A template for writing a nice master thesis dissertation with LaTeX.